Dsavvi180/NautilusTraderPipeline/README.md

 Venue is [Bybit](https://www.bybit.com); the instrument is the ETHUSDT perpetual future. **Status:** ingestion, storage and backtesting work.
 Sampling research is in progress.
 Live execution is not yet built.

+**Personal Note**: I am building this algorithmic trading pipeline to facilitate my goals of independent, but AI-assisted, algorithmic trading in decentralised financial markets.
+The aim is to develop a professional-grade pipeline, made possible by the heavy lifiting done in Rust by the Nautilus Trader Software, allowing me to reliably research and deploy algorithmic trading strategies on a trustworthy platform that mitigates software-level errors.
+This pipeline will also facilitate my 2-year Master of Informatics dissertation project at The University of Edinburgh in Machine Learning for Algorithmic Trading on The Blockchain.

 ---

 ## Vocabulary